 - One Piece: The Whitebeard War ends this way, as Shanks intervenes and threatens to take on any side if they don't stop the senseless violence.
 In this case, this is likely a short-term solution, as Shanks and his crew are about equal in power to the other factions.
 The only reason Shanks' threat held weight is because all the factions (Luffy's allies, The Whitebeard Pirates, the Blackbeard Pirates, and the World Government) were too weakened from the fighting up till that point.
-On a wider scale, the men in charge of the World Government spend most of their screen time worrying about the balance of power between the Marines, the Seven Warlords of the Sea, and the Four Emperors.
+On a wider scale, the men in charge of the World Government spend most of their screen time worrying about the balance of power between the Marines, the Shichibukai, and the Yonkou.

 - Parallel Trouble Adventure Dual utilized a very literal example of this trope.
 The two warring mecha factions in the show only fought at pre-scheduled places and times, and the pilots were allowed to tap out when it looked like were going to lose.
 As in the real life Cold War, the point of this was to keep the world from being wrecked by the weapons of mass destruction possessed by both sides.

 - The planets Apokalips and New Genesis in The DCU.
 The explanation was given in New Gods #7 in the story "The Pact", which resulted in the characters of Orion and Mister Miracle.